 Amber Mathewson, Interim Director, says, “As an institution already committed to adult literacy, GED preparation, and workforce development, the Library is perfectly situated to offer COHS.
 We believe that education empowers individuals and fuels real transformation.
 We’re very proud to join other public libraries nationally who are helping adult learners unlock their potential.”

-This project is supported by the Arizona State Library, Archives & Public Records, a division of the Secretary of State, with federal funds from the Institute of Museum and Library Services.
+This project was launched with funding from the Arizona State Library, Archives & Public Records, a division of the Secretary of State, with federal funds from the Institute of Museum and Library Services.

 About Pima County Public Library